Parallel Complex Diffusion for Scalable Time Series Generation: Parallel Complex Diffusion Framework

-where $\mcE_t = \mcF(\beps_t)$ is the heteroscedastic spectral projection of the standard Gaussian noise $\beps_t \sim \mcN(\mbzero, \sigma^2 \mbI)$, which we define as \textit{Hermitian Complex Gaussian noise}.
-By Theorem~\ref{thm:add_unitary_inv}, the additivity of complex Gaussian noise holds the reparameterization of noise term.
-The tractability of parallelizing this diffusion process across the complex domain is fundamentally grounded in the statistical decoupling and well-defined heteroscedastic structure of $\mcE_t$.
+where $\mcE_t = \mcF(\beps_t)$ is the spectral projection of the standard temporal Gaussian noise $\beps_t \sim \mcN(\mbzero, \sigma^2 \mbI)$, which we define as \textit{Hermitian Complex Gaussian noise}.
+Theorem~\ref{thm:add_unitary_inv} ensures that weighted sums of such spectral Gaussian noises remain within the same Hermitian complex Gaussian family, enabling the standard DDPM reparameterization.
+The tractability of parallelizing this diffusion process is fundamentally grounded in the statistical real-imaginary orthogonality and the heteroscedastic structure of $\mcE_t$.

-\textit{Proof.} See Appendix~\ref{app:spec_dist_gauss}.
+\textsc{Proof.}\; See Appendix~\ref{app:spec_dist_gauss}.